The index of leafwise G-transversally elliptic operators on foliations: Some preliminaries about actions on foliations

 We denote by $C^*G$ the $C^*$-algebra associated with $G$, which is the operator-norm closure of the range of $L^1(G)$ in the bounded operators on $L^2(G)$.
 A classical construction shows that any finite-dimensional unitary representation of $G$ naturally identifies with a finitely generated projective module on $C^*G$ \cite{julg1981produit:croise}.
 There is a well defined action of $G$ by automorphisms of the $C^*$-algebra $C^*G$ which is induced by the adjoint action on $C(G)$ given by

 Let now $M$ be a smooth compact manifold and let $\mathcal{F}$ be a given smooth foliation of $M$.
 We assume that $G$ acts smoothly on $M$ by leaf-preserving diffeomorphisms, so any element $g\in G$ preserves each leaf of $(M, \maF)$.
 We denote by $F$ the subbundle of $TM$ composed of all the vectors tangent to the leaves of $\mathcal{F}$, this is the tangent bundle of our foliation and its dual bundle is the cotangent bundle of the foliation and is denoted as usual by $F^*$.
 We fix a $G$-invariant riemannian metric on $M$ so that $G$ acts by isometries of $M$, and so that we can identify $F^*$ with a $G$-subbundle of $T^*M$ when needed.
 We denote by $\mathcal{G}$ the holonomy groupoid that will be confused with the manifold of its arrows.
 We assume for simplicity that $\maG$ is Hausdorff so that $M=\maG^{(0)}$ can be identified with a closed subspace (and a submanifold) of $\maG$.
 We denote as usual by $r$ and $s$ respectively the range and source maps of $\maG$ and by $\mathcal{G}_x:=s^{-1}(x)$ and $\mathcal{G}^x:=r^{-1}(x)$.
 The compact group $G$ acts obviously on $\maG$ by groupoid diffeomorphisms, hence $r$ and $s$ are $G$-equivariant submersions.
-The $G$-invariant riemannian metric induces a $G$-invariant riemannian metric on the leaves.
-We also choose and fix a leafwise Lebesgue class measure which is $G$-invariant and which allows to define a $G$-invariant Haar system $\nu$ on $\maG$.
-More precisely, on each holonomy cover $s:\maG^x:=r^{-1} (x)\to L_x$ of the leaf $L_x$ through $x\in M$, we have the well defined ''pull-back'' measure $\nu^x$, see for instance \cite{Connes:integration:non:commutative}.
-The family $\nu^\bullet:=(\nu_x)_{x\in M}$ is then easily seen to be a (continuous and even smooth) Haar system for $\maG$ in the sense of \cite{renault2006groupoid}.
+The $G$-invariant riemannian metric induces a $G$-invariant riemannian metric on the leaves, {which in turn induces a $G$-invariant leafwise Lebesgue measure.
+This allows to define our $G$-invariant Haar system $\nu$ on $\maG$.} More precisely, on each holonomy cover $s:\maG^x:=r^{-1} (x)\to L_x$ of the leaf $L_x$ through $x\in M$, we have the well defined ''pull-back'' measure $\nu^x$, see for instance \cite{Connes:integration:non:commutative}.
+The family $\nu^\bullet:=({\nu^x})_{x\in M}$ is then easily seen to be a (continuous and even smooth) Haar system for $\maG$ in the sense of \cite{renault2006groupoid}.
 Similarly we may define the measure $\nu_x$ on the holonomy cover $r:\maG_x\to L_x$ but this latter can also be seen as the image of $\nu^\bullet$ under the diffeomorphism $\gamma\mapsto \gamma^{-1}$.
 The $G$-invariance of the Haar system means that $g_*\nu^x = \nu^{gx}$ for any $(g,x)\in G\times M$ or said differently, that for any $f\in C_c(\maG)$ one has

 The space $C_c(\maG)$ of compactly supported continuous functions on $\maG$ is endowed with the usual structure of an involutive convolution algebra for the rules

 Moreover, for any given $x\in M$, we have a $*$-representation $\lambda_x: C_c(\maG) \rightarrow \maL (L^2(\maG_x))$ given by